robfinch/Qupls/rtl/cpu_v4/copro/README.md

 As above.
 There is currently no subtract instruction, it must be synthesized.

+## Text Blitting
+There is a dedicated blitter specifically to display text.

 # Performance
-Current timing is for 150 MHz in a -2 device.
+Current timing is for 100 MHz in a -2 device.
 Average instructions per clock is about 0.4.
-Core size is about 7500 LUTs, 8RAMs
+Core size is about 30000 LUTs